rsliang/azure-automation/Terraform-AzureVM_Ubuntu-Mesos/README.md

 **************************************************************************
 Part II.
 Create a complete Azure VM - run the sample demo Terraform script
 **************************************************************************
-Create a complete VM with Ubuntu Linux OS and other related resources.
+Create a complete AzureRM VM with Ubuntu Linux OS and other associated Azure resources.

 step (1): Initialize Terraform.